 Sometimes it’s not even what they say to you – it’s how they say it.
 The use of a disparaging tone, raising their voice, and being sarcastic are all an affront to your self-esteem.

 - Being raised with poor communication or by an iron fist can also damage a person, undermining a child’s self-esteem and sense of security.

 - The way a person acts in a relationship, their tone of voice, and the way that they present their side of an argument can say a lot about them.

 Learn to defend yourself against what injures you as well as the people who hurt you

 The real issue, which we were talking about earlier, is that people most commonly react to physical threats instead of social or emotional ones that threaten their self-esteem.

 One person who can often cause more damage than any other is a family member or a person in your closest circle of friends.
-What can you do if your parent, partner, or best friend doesn’t respect you or is blackmailing you with emotions?
+What can you do if your parent, partner, or best friend doesn’t respect you?
+What can you do if they’re blackmailing you with emotions?